HakumenNC/docker-schemacrawler-reporting/README.md

 # docker-schemacrawler-reporting
-Use schemacrawler on docker environment
-# schemacrawler - Reporting and docker Integration

 ## Description

 Use schemacrawler on docker environment :

-* Launch schemacrawler with additional plugins
+* Deploy the entire ELK stack
-* ElasticSearch/Kibana for the rescue and build dashboards
+  * ElasticSearch for data storage
-* Logstach agent daemon to watch newly exported files
+  * Logstash agent daemon for process newly exported files
+  * Kibana for display beautifuls dashboards !
+* Launch the schemacralwer's command : `csv`

 ## Prerequisites